dougc333/TestReact/component/ex1/src/README.md

 2. Does it remain unchanged over time?
 If so, it probably isn’t state.

-3. Can you compute it based on any other state or props in your component?
+3. Can you compute it based on any othenr state or props in your component?
     If so, it isn’t state.

 #### Step 4.
 Identify where each piece of state lives.